-See the description of the Doctor of/Doctorate in Philosophy requirements in the general section on the Gina Cody School of Engineering and Computer Science
+See the description of the PhD requirements in the general section on the Gina Cody School of Engineering and Computer Science

-At least 4 credits (one course) from the following list:
+At least 4 credits (one courses) chosen from:

-- CHME 6021 - Advanced Chemical Engineering Thermodynamics
+CHME 6021 - Advanced Chemical Engineering Thermodynamics (4 credits)

-- CHME 6031 - Chemical Kinetics and Reaction Engineering
+CHME 6031 - Chemical Kinetics and Reaction Engineering (4 credits)

-- CHME 6041 - Chemical Engineering Process Dynamics and Control
+CHME 6041 - Chemical Engineering Process Dynamics and Control (4 credits)

-- CHME 6051 - Chemical Process Engineering and Design
+CHME 6051 - Chemical Process Engineering and Design (4 credits)

-- CHME 6071 - Materials Science and Engineering
+CHME 6071 - Materials Science and Engineering (4 credits)

-- CHME 6121 - Nanomaterials Science and Engineering
+CHME 6121 - Nanomaterials Science and Engineering (4 credits)

 Students may take an elective course outside lists 1, 2, or 3 with permission of the Graduate Program Director.